 Many organisations carry out projects.
 They do this alone or with others.
 These projects may include works, services or deliveries.
 The CO_2 Performance Ladder distinguishes between CO_2 Performance Ladder Projects and all other projects.
 All projects must always be part of the organisation's energy and CO_2 management system, but for CO_2 Performance Ladder Projects, the CO_2 Performance Ladder imposes specific requirements on the documented information for each individual project (see §7.3.1).
-This documentation, supplemented with general project data (such as the name, client and location of the project), must be shared with the CB via 'My CO_2 Performance Ladder Projects, currently running or that have been completed since the previous audit.
+This documentation, supplemented with general project data (such as the name, client and location of the project), must be shared with the CB via 'My CO_2 Performance Ladder' before the audit so that they can take a sample of from the CO_2 Performance Ladder Projects, currently running or that have been completed since the previous audit.